-It wasn't until a quarter to three that a junior doctor turned up and finally pronounced Michael Adjayi definitively dead.
-It took another two hours, once I'd declared the body a crime scene, to get the doctor's particulars, obtain copies of the relevant documentation, the paramedic's and the doctor's notes, and get the body downstairs and safely into the mortuary, there to await Dr Walid's tender ministrations.
-That just left me with the joyous last part, the bit where I contact the victim's loved ones and break the news to them.
+It wasn't until quarter to three that a junior doctor turned up and finally pronounced Michael Adjayi definitively dead.
+It took another two hours, once I'd declared the body a crime scene, to get the doctor's particulars, obtain copies of the relevant documentation, the paramedic's and the doctor's notes, and get the body downstairs and safely into the mortuary there to await Dr. Walid's tender ministrations.
+That just left me with the joyful last part where I contact the victim's loved ones and break the news to them.
 These days the easiest way to do that is to grab someone's mobile and see what comes up on the call log.
-Predictably, Mickey had had an iPhone.
+Predictably Mickey had had an iPhone.
 I found it in his jacket pocket, but the screen was blank and I didn't need to open it up to know that the chip would be trashed.
-I put it in a second evidence bag, but I didn't bother labelling it - it would be going back to the Folly with me.
-Once I was sure that nobody was going to interfere with the body, I called Dr Walid.
-I didn't see any reason to wake him, so I rang his office number and left a message for him to pick up in the morning.
+I put it in a second evidence bag but I didn't bother labeling - it would be going back to the Folly with me.
+Once I was sure that nobody was going to interfere with the body, I called Dr. Walid.
+I didn't see any reason to wake him so I rang his office number and left a message for him to get in the morning.

-If Mickey really was a second victim, then it meant that the magic jazzman killer - and I was going to have to think of a better name for him than that - had struck less than four days apart.
+If Mickey really was a second victim then it meant that the magic jazzman killer, and I was going to have to think of a better name for him than that, had struck twice less than four days apart.

-I wondered if there'd been a similar cluster amongst Dr Walid's lists of deaths.
-I'd have to check when I got back to the tech cave at the Folly.
-I was just debating whether to go home or fall asleep in the mortuary staff room, when my phone rang.
-I didn't recognise the number.
+I wondered if there'd been a similar cluster among Dr. Walid's lists of deaths.
+I'd have to check when I got back to the tech-cave at the Folly.
+I was just debating whether to go home or fall asleep in the mortuary staff room when my phone rang.
+I didn't recognize the number.

-'Hello,' I said.
+"Hello."
+I said.

-This is Stephanopoulos,' said Detective Sergeant Stephanopoulos.
-'Your particular services are required.'
+"This is Stephanopoulis," said Detective Sergeant Stephanopoulis.
+"Your particular services are required."

-'Where?'
+"Where?"

-'Dean Street,' she said.
+"Dean Street," she said.
 Soho again.
 Of course, why not?

-'Can I ask what the case is?'
+"Can I ask what the case is?"

-'Murder most horrid,' she said.
-'Bring a spare pair of shoes.'
+"Murder most horrid," she said.
+"Bring a spare pair of shoes."

-Past a certain point, black coffee only gets you so far, and if hadn't been for the nasty smell of the air freshener my surly Latvian driver used, I might have fallen asleep in the back of his minicab.
+Past a certain point, black coffee only gets you so far and if it hadn't been for the nasty smell of the air freshener my surly Latvian driver used I might have fallen asleep in the back of his mini cab.

-Dean Street was sealed off, from the corner with Old Compton Street to where it met Meard Street.
+Dean Street was sealed off from the corner with Old Compton to where it met Meard Street.
 I counted at least two unmarked Sprinter vans and a bevy of silver Vauxhall Astras, which is a sure sign that a Major Investigation Team is on the scene.

-A DC I recognised from the Belgravia Murder Team was waiting for me at the tape.
+A DC I recognized from the Belgravia Murder Team was waiting for me at the tape.
 A short way up Dean Street a forensics tent had been pitched over the entrance of the Groucho Club - it looked as inviting as something from a biological warfare exercise.

-Stephanopoulos was waiting for me inside.
-She was a short, terrifying woman whose legendary capacity for revenge had earned her the title of the lesbian officer least likely to have a flippant remark made about her sexual orientation.
-She was stocky, and had a square face that wasn't helped by a Sheena Easton flat-top that you might have called ironic postmodern dyke chic, but only if you really craved suffering.
+Stephanopoulis was waiting for me inside.
+She was a short terrifying woman whose legendary capacity for revenge had earned her the title of the lesbian officer least likely to have a flippant remark made about her sexual orientation.
+She was stocky and had a square face that wasn't helped by a Sheena Easton flattop that you might have called ironic postmodern dyke chic but only if you really craved suffering.